sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

     npm i --include=optional
     npm run build
     npm i -g @sap/mdk-mcp-server@.
     ```

-4. Install **Cloud Foundry CLI** by following the official [documentation](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).
+4. Install **Cloud Foundry CLI** by following the [documentation](https://github.com/cloudfoundry/cli/wiki/V8-CLI-Installation-Guide).
 The guide provides machine specific installation steps and package manager options. `CF CLI` is required to connect to your SAP BTP Cloud Foundry organization and space.

-### Configure an MCP Client to Connect to the MCP Server
+### Add Your LLM Provider and Model

 Although this tutorial uses Cline as the example agent, the MCP server itself is agent-agnostic.
 You can use it with any MCP-compatible agent.
-If you’re using a different agent, the setup will look very similar and follows the same MCP concepts.
+Cline uses a built-in API provider by default.
+You can configure a different LLM provider via:

+- Built-in provider with a free model
+- Paid LLM provider with your API key
+- SAP AI Core via SAP BTP production account

+This step covers how to connect to **SAP AI Core** and access a deployed model from there.

 1. Install [Visual Studio Code](https://code.visualstudio.com/download) on your machine.